 The heart of GMP is the establishment of well-written procedures for each operation.
 These written procedures give us the controls necessary to minimize the chance of mix-ups and errors in manufacturing a product.
 When we carefully follow our written procedures, we not only ensure compliance with the GMP regulation but more importantly, we ensure the consistent quality of our products.

-The next two GMP principles, stress the need for us to document and validate our work.
-Because documentation and validation are so important to us and to our company, lets look at them more closely.
+The next two GMP principles stress the need for us to document and validate our work.
+Because documentation and validation are so important to us and to our company, let’s look at them more closely.

 We may begin by asking, what does documentation really mean, in terms of our job performance?
 Well, documentation requires a specific action on our part.
 The recording of each significant step we perform as we perform a job task.
-Documentation should be made properly and accurately, and in accord with our written procedures.
+Documentation should be made properly and accurately, and in accordance with our written procedures.

 As important as documentation is, it shows only that we have carefully and exactly followed our written procedures.
 Validation is proactive proof that we can produce safe and effective products.
 Validation requires a series of tests to assure that our systems and processes do what we say they do.
 We must be sure our production processes consistently meet the specifications our company has established.
 Therefore validation gives meaning to the documented records we keep.
-It is validation which tells us that our written procedures are correct, and that our products are truly safe and effective.
+It is validation that tells us that our written procedures are correct, and that our products are truly safe and effective.

 GMP principles fifth and sixth focus on the design, construction, and maintenance of our facilities and equipment.
 Let’s take a look at how GMP relates to the place where we work, and the equipment we use.